Nikhil4002-50-82/Project-Design/Project 3 -  Hangman - B/Hangman.md

 Process an individual letter guess and update game state:

-Think of checking if a guessed letter appears on the puzzle board: if yes, celebrate; if no, draw the next part of the gallows figure.
+Think of logging a contestant's official answer into the match record.
-*Goal*: Append `letter` to `guessed_letters`, check membership in `secret_word`, and update `wrong_guesses` accordingly.
+*Goal*: Append the validated `letter` into `self.guessed_letters`.

 <div class="step-card">
   <div class="step-header">